SheenaShahangian/CS601_TermProject_Shahangian/README.md

 ## Noteworthy Changes Made Since My Live Presentation

 I have made sure to incorporate all feedback provided to me during my live presentation on Friday.
-The first thing I did was make sure I implemented a hamburger style menu for mobile.
+The first thing I did was make sure I implemented a hamburger style menu for mobile, as requested.
 For desktop and tablet, you will see the standard menu (with some style changes depending on screen size), but per the professor's request to not clutter the page too much, I have created an interactive hamburger for mobile screen sizes.

 Per the request made about meaningful validation on the contact form, all user input errors that I write to the DOM on my contact form how contain detailed information on how to provide a valid input.